Code of Ethics

 help the Professional Review Committee (PRC) understand

-- The ED will convey the materials to the PRC and it will
+- The ED will convey the materials to the PRC who will

 determine whether the matter meets the criteria required